CORS Middleware Configuration and Usage

 If you need to customize the CORS settings further:

-2. You can adjust allowed methods, headers, or add more sophisticated origin checking logic.
+function in the middleware package. - You can adjust allowed methods, headers, or add more sophisticated origin checking logic.

 Example of adding a custom header: